 What is Mange?

-Mange is a highly contagious canine skin disease that is caused by parasitic mites.
+Mange in dogs is a highly contagious canine skin disease that is caused by parasitic mites.
 When these mites latch on to your dog, they burrow deep into his skin, causing irritation, inflammation, redness, and itchiness.
-Two of the most prevalent types of mange that affects dogs are demodectic and sarcoptic.
+Two of the most prevalent types of mange that affects dogs are mange demodectic and mange sarcoptic.

 Luckily for pet owners, demodectic mange is known to be less severe compared to the sarcoptic variation.
 When a dog is diagnosed with demodectic mange, your dog might not be itching excessively nor have significant hair loss.
 Normally with demodectic mange, dogs will experience a thinning of their coat in addition to mild itching or dry spots.

 Sarcoptic mange, on the other hand, usually causes more severe symptoms.
-Sarcoptic mange is caused by parasitic mites as well, but is highly contagious and is spread through direct contact.
+Sarcoptic mange is caused by parasitic mites as well, but is highly contagious and is spread through direct contact of an infected source and your dog’s body.

 Sarcoptic mange is the direct result of infection, and will lead to extreme itchiness, discomfort, hair loss, and redness.
-This type of mange is much more difficult to treat as it can quickly spread to other household pets and even furniture.
+It can be difficult to treat sarcoptic mange because this type of mange can quickly spread to other household pets and even furniture.
 Because of this, there is a greater chance of re-infestation after treatment.
+Therefore it’s incredibly important to make a treatment plan with your vet to prevent secondary infections.
+Additionally, mange is not just contagious for pets.
+Although Mange doesn’t dramatically affect humans, the infections can ultimately spread to humans in the form of small bumps on the skin.

 Signs of Mange in Dogs